 - Less strenuous immigration and visa procedures make it even more appealing.

 - Canada is a highly diverse country housing various ethnicities providing a rich cultural experience in a pleasant manner.

 DISADVANTAGES OF A MASTER'S DEGREE FROM CANADA:

-- Work experience counts as much as a Master's degree and the advantage is that the individual gets paid for what he learns and not the other way around as in the case of graduate school which is expensive.
+- Work experience counts as much as a Master's degree, and the advantage is that the individual gets paid for what he learns and not the other way around as in the case of the graduate school which is expensive.